- Galleries, Museums and Collections

 - Historical Sites and Heritage Locations

-Built in 1859 in Chiltern and bought by Hilda and Roy Dow in 1930, the unique Dow’s Pharmacy displays a fascinating history of a country pharmacy with its original fittings, products, records and equipment.
+Built in 1859 in Chiltern and bought by Hilda and Roy Dow in 1930, the unique Dow’s Pharmacy stands as a fascinating time capsule complete with over 4,000 original items in its collection from the nineteenth and early twentieth centuries.

 The pharmacy closed its doors in 1968 with much of its content still intact.
-It has much of the original shop’s pharmaceutical equipment, including that used to prepare medicines prior to the advent of modern dispensing.
+It is currently the only museum of its type, decked with original period fittings, stock and equipment, including instruments used to prepare medicines prior to the advent of modern dispensing.

 - National Trust